Biden to return to White House, address nation after Afghanistan falls to Taliban

 Biden will speak to the American people "soon," National Security Adviser Jake Sullivan said on ABC, adding that Biden is "deeply engaged." on the issue.

 "It is shameful that Joe Biden hasn't spoken to the American people for six days while this all plays out, but what could he say?"
-Fox News contributor Marc Theissen said Monday.
+Fox News contributor Marc Theissen said Monday on "America's Newsroom."
 He said the failed withdrawal is "the most shocking thing I've witnessed in my career in Washington… he really shouldn't show his face."

 Former President Donald Trump – who advocated withdrawing from Afghanistan as well – and some congressional Republicans called on Biden to resign over the weekend over his handling of the American exit from Afghanistan.